Want to know how to measure you fiscal responsibility? The key is to calculate your FS-FR score.

-We’ve got the Financial Samurai Debt And Investment Ratio (FS-DAIR), which provides a logical framework for deciding how much to invest and how much debt to pay down every time you have some disposable income.
+So far, we’ve got the Financial Samurai Debt And Investment Ratio (FS-DAIR).
+It provides a logical framework for deciding how much to invest and how much debt to pay down every time you have some disposable income.
 The acronym smartly “dares” people to take action with their finances.

 Financial concepts are usually quite dull and hard to comprehend.
 As a result, they are never followed.
 But if you come up with something simple like the 1/10th Rule For Car Buying, it might just catch on and save thousands of people from spending more than they should on a depreciating asset.